A comprehensive resource for safe and responsible laser use

 Lasers at protests are unlikely to cause eye injuries

 In terms of causing eye injuries to police, in general lasers are not effective.
-Even if a person wanted to cause an injury, it is hard to do so by handholding a laser beam on an uncooperative person many yards or meters away who can close his or her eyes, or who can simply look away.
+Even if a person wanted to cause an injury, it is hard to do so by handholding a low-power laser beam on an uncooperative person many yards or meters away who can close his or her eyes, or who can simply look away.

 Authorities or the press may try to indicate these are dangerous weapons.
 During the August 2019 Hong Kong protests, police held a press conference where they showed a laser at a close range (roughly 20 inches or 1/2 meter) being steadily aimed at a motionless sheet of newspaper: